Lake Tahoe: A Winter Wonderland in Spring

 Diamond in the Snow

 At a gem of a resort, Diamond Peak, our family took a private ski lesson together.
-With expert instruction, my five year-old son progressed at an amazing rate from snowplowing to paralleling.
+With expert instruction, our five year-old son progressed at an amazing rate from snowplowing to paralleling.
 The resort has lots of wide open trails that families can ski together.
 Diamond Peak’s owners also own the Incline Village Recreation Center about a mile from the base lodge.
 The huge complex features a pool, sauna, basketball and other sport facilities, along with a massage therapist on site.

 The aptly named Heavenly features vast terrain for skiers and riders of every ability and preference, including a Roundabout trail that that winds around the mountain and is a better thigh burner than any Suzanne Somers contraption.

 Children’s ski lessons at Heavenly are impressively streamlined with kids quickly placed in groups by skill level and whisked off to the slopes.
-Despite my son’s initial separation anxiety, by lunchtime he was downing hot chocolate and cookies in the lodge with a new gaggle of friends.
+Despite our son’s initial separation anxiety, by lunchtime he was downing hot chocolate and cookies in the lodge with a new gaggle of friends.
 By day’s end he conquered intermediate runs with full confidence.
 Highlights of the lesson were captured digitally courtesy of EpicMix, a very cool photo service that snaps pics on the slopes that you can access and buy online.

 Skis In, Skis Out